 Limited funding is available to support MDP students to travel to field sites and to offset major expenses including airfare, lodging, and food.
-Currently the maximum amount MDP will provide each student is $2,000.
+Currently the maximum amount MDP will provide each student is $1,200.
 This amount could change in the future depending on the availability of funds.
 Students are strongly encouraged to seek complementary sources of funding, most importantly in-kind support from their host organization in recognition of the contribution the students are making to the organization.
+Scroll down to see Complementary Sources of Funding at UF for your Field Practicum as well as Conference Travel Funding.

-To apply for a field practicum funding, students should submit the following materials to the MDP Office by the deadlines provided.
+To apply for field practicum funding from the MDP Program, students should submit the following materials to the MDP Office by the deadlines provided.

 Submit initial proposal to Supervisory Committee for review